 The First Two Pages of An Ohio Car Accident Report Contains General Information

 The first page of the car accident report records basic details such as the driver’s name, address, and vehicle information.
 It also indicates the type of crash that occurred, the exact location of the accident, and information on the conditions of light, road, and weather.
-Under the “Crash Severity” section, the officer will need to choose among three options: “Fatal,” “Injury,” and “PDO”—or Property Damage Only.
+Under the “Crash Severity” section, the police officer will need to choose among three options: “Fatal,” “Injury,” and “PDO”—or Property Damage Only.

 The second page of the car accident report covers the accident in more detail.
-It includes descriptions of the damage sustained, Pre Crash Actions, Contributing Circumstances, and the Sequence of Events.
+It includes descriptions of the vehicle damage sustained, Pre Crash Actions, Contributing Circumstances, and the Sequence of Events.
 The “Hit/Skip Unit” box is marked if the situation is a hit-and-run.

 The Next Few Pages of Your Accident Report Will Be More In Depth